dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-dev-in-container.md

 ## Requirements

-The instructions below use .NET Core 2.1 RC1 images.
-It is possible to make this scenario work with .NET Core 2.0 but requires many extra steps and a bit of magic.
-You do not need to switch to .NET Core 2.1 on your local machine to try out these instructions.
-They will work fine with .NET Core 2.0 projects.

 This approach relies on [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) (that's the `-v` argument in the following commands) to mount source into the container (without using a Dockerfile).
 You may need to [Enable shared drives (Windows)](https://docs.docker.com/docker-for-windows/#shared-drives) or [file sharing (macOS)](https://docs.docker.com/docker-for-mac/#file-sharing) first.

 To avoid conflicts between container usage and your local environment, you need to use a different set of `obj` and `bin` folders for each environment.